 Vaginal Diseases and Watery vaginal discharge or yellowish or whitish vaginal discharge indicates infection ( whitish vaginal discharge of low quantity can be physiological and normal click here to read about the causes of whitish or yellowish vaginal discharge).
-Infection alters pH of vagina which may kill sperms.
+Infection alters pH of the vagina which may kill sperms.

-6. Condition of the uterus and cervix.
+6. The condition of the uterus and cervix.

 Uterus and cervix should be healthy.
 Uterus and cervix should be of normal size and physiology.
-Cervicitis (infection or inflammation of cervix) and uterine fibroids decrease the chance of getting pregnant.
+Cervicitis (infection or inflammation of the cervix) and uterine fibroids decrease the chance of getting pregnant.

-7. Condition of Fallopian Tubes.
+7. The condition of Fallopian Tubes.

-Fallopian tubes that carry egg from ovary to uterus should be patent and of normal anatomy and physiology.
+Fallopian tubes that carry the egg from the ovary to uterus should be patent and of normal anatomy and physiology.
 Any blockage, infection or narrowing of fallopian tubes may result in ectopic pregnancy and loss of pregnancy.

-8. Function of ovaries.
+8. The function of ovaries.

 In order to get pregnant, at least one of the ovaries should be healthy and capable of producing eggs.
-Ovarian diseases, such as large ovarian cyst, polycystic ovarian disease affect ovulation.
+Ovarian diseases, such as a large ovarian cyst, polycystic ovarian disease affect ovulation.

 Therefore, there are many factors on which pregnancy depends.
-Its not only the unprotected sex.
+It's not only the unprotected sex.
 There could be many more factors, but these are the basic factors on which pregnancy depends.